SilentCicero/MultiSignatureWallet/eips/EIP_sloadext.md

 ## Preamble

 Presently, Ethereum developers are limited to reading other contracts storage through the use of calls.
-In this EIP, I introduce a simple but powerful opcode akin to what is already available through the Ethereum RPC Standard via `eth_getStorageAt` called `sloadext` which allows any contract to read the current state storage of another contract.
+In this EIP, I introduce a simple but powerful opcode akin to what is already available through the Ethereum RPC Standard via `eth_getStorageAt` called `SLOADEXT` which allows any contract to read the current state storage of another contract.

 ## Specification